 Impact of DM1 on the Brain

 DM1 is characterized by involvement of multiple organ systems, raising challenges for understanding disease mechanisms, development of effective disease management strategies, and designing effective and testing therapeutics.
 The disease burden and unmet need represented by the CNS sequella of DM1 have received insufficient attention to date.
-Recent efforts by MDF, including the Consensus-based Care Recommendations for Adults with DM1 and the recent session at the 2017 MDF Annual Conference, “Bringing the Patient Voice to CNS-Targeting Drug Development in Myotonic Dystrophy” are important efforts to address this challenge.
+Recent efforts by Myotonic, including the Consensus-based Care Recommendations for Adults with DM1 and the recent session at the 2017 Myotonic Annual Conference, “Bringing the Patient Voice to CNS-Targeting Drug Development in Myotonic Dystrophy” are important efforts to address this challenge.
 Given the impact on the brain, a key part of the challenge is understanding how aware are patients of their own disease and to what extent can they assist researchers in improving management and therapy of DM1?

 A New Study of Disease Awareness in DM1

 Dr. Sigrid Baldanzi and colleagues at the University of Pisa have published results from a cross-sectional study of 65 adult-onset DM1 patients, assessing cognitive function and quality of life.
 Specifically, the research team was interested in determining how cognitive dysfunction and neuropsychological manifestations of DM1 impacted the patient’s awareness of their own disease—a phenomenon known as anosgnosia or lack of insight.